Hiroki Minei: 2021–2022 season

 In 2021 season, Minei finished the season with 36 appearances, partly due to right elbow cleaning surgery in September, and his contract was renewed on November 18 at an estimated salary of 27 million yen.

 On May 5, 2022, he hit a home run for the first time in three seasons against the Chunichi Dragons.
 In a June 7 interleague game against the Hokkaido Nippon-Ham Fighters, he assisted Shota Imanaga as catcher in the team's first no-hitter in 52 years.
 In 2022 season, he played in a career-high 93 games and finished the regular season with a .203 batting average, five home runs, and 30 RBI.

 Minei has decided to exercise his domestic free agent rights acquired for the 2022 season.
 The Fukuoka Softbank Hawks offered him a four-year contract with an estimated total value of 300 million yen, and he decided to move to the Hawks.

-Fukuoka Softbank Hawks
+Fukuoka SoftBank Hawks

-On November 21, 2022, the Fukuoka Softbank Hawks announced that Minei had joined the team.
+On November 21, 2022, the Fukuoka SoftBank Hawks announced that Minei had joined the team.
 His uniform number became 12.

 2023 season–present

+In the game against the Chiba Lotte Marines on May 6, 2023, Minei teamed up with Nao Higashihama for the first time since their college days, and won the game.
+In 2023 season, he played 44 games, and finished the season with a .206 batting average, a two home runs and six RBI.